laylacodes/hashnode-articles/cmdnhjtax001c02l42ybmg195.md

 ---

+Ever wish your blog’s readers could go from “wow, that’s cool” to “let me try that!” in a heartbeat?
+That’s exactly what [**Oracle Live SQL**](https://livesql.oracle.com/next/) makes possible.
+It’s a free, cloud-based SQL playground that lets you write, run, and share Oracle SQL snippets—no local setup needed.

-Ever wish your blogs’ readers could go from “*wow, that’s cool*” to “*let me try that!*” in a heartbeat?
-Enter the **Run in LiveSQL** button and the **Live SQL embeddable editor** - your secret weapons for turning static code snippets into a hands‑on experience 🤙🏽 No clunky `.zip` downloads.
-No manual copy‑pasting.
-Just one tap, and boom: your SQL runs live in Oracle’s cloud editor! 🤗
+Now, thanks to two new features—the **Run in Live SQL** button and the **Live SQL Embedded Editor**—you can turn those static code blocks in your blog into an interactive, hands-on experience 🤙🏽 No clunky .zip downloads.
+No manual copy-pasting.
+Just one tap, and boom: your SQL runs live in Live SQL! 🤗

 The Live SQL team has created two options for you to share interactive snippets with your audience: